 In my research I develop new social data analysis methods to better understand rumors, fads, disinformation, and information flow.
-The predominant theoretical lenses I deploy in my work are the perspectives of modern computational cognitive science, organization science's theorizing of collective intelligence, and the classical social psychology and sociology literatures on rumors.
-The methods I have developed span the areas of observational data analysis, structured behavioral modeling, online laboratory experimentation, and online field experimentation.
-Several of my research projects have specific implications that could inform pressing policy issues, such as the development of systems for dealing with certain types of misinformation; the design of online financial exchange platforms; and ethical approaches to social data science.
+Some of my recent work in these areas has also touched on public understanding of science and public understanding of artificial intelligence (AI).
+The methods I have developed span observational data analysis, behavioral modeling, online laboratory experimentation, and online field experimentation.
+Several of my research projects have specific implications that could inform pressing policy issues, such as the development of systems for dealing with certain types of misinformation, the design of online financial exchange platforms, ethical approaches to social data science, and AI governance.